AKRGames/AlterTrack-archive/EverySingleAlterTrackTweetEver.md

 -> [link to tweet](https://twitter.com/DanDevDream/status/1452434040766832646) <-
 ___
-At 8:01 PM, he tweeted about the Tutorial week.
+At 8:01 PM COT (UTC-5), he tweeted about the Tutorial week.
 >Fact about FNF AlterTrack:
 The "Tutorial week" will be an entirely week with 3 songs.
 -Song #1 (GF vs Brother)